bvujovic/KeenTimeKeeper/README.md

 ![TimeOnTask](ScreenShots/TimeOnTask.png)

 ## TODO
-- [x] Revert menu with options to context menu that opens on right click on the sides of FrmMain.
+- [x] StartTimerClicked for (some) mode controls:
-- [ ] StartTimerClicked for (some) mode controls:
+	- [x] Make it work for CtrlTimerOnTask and CtrlTimer.
-	- [ ] Make it work for CtrlTimerOnTask and CtrlTimer.
+	- [x] Make it work for all options: Immediate, 1/2/5secs, Never.
-	- [ ] If the value is other then Never, restore FrmMain window after timer is stopped.
+	- [x] If the value is other then Never, restore FrmMain window after timer is stopped.
-- [x] Total time does not look good when minutes are greater than 99.
-It should be displayed in hours then and the control should be wider.
+- [x] Maybe chunk time should be saved in settings for each task separately.
-- [ ] Maybe chunk time should be saved in settings for each task separately.
+- [ ] Code cleanup.
+Remove class TaskItem.
-- [ ] CtrlTimerOnTask shoud have an option for automatic click on Start/Resume button.
+- [ ] CtrlTimerOnTask should have an option for automatic click on Start/Resume button.